gocd/docs.go.cd/configuration/delegating_group_administration.md

+---
+description: Delegating group administration in GoCD
+keywords: GoCD configuration, group administration, pipeline groups, GoCD administrator, group administrator, pipeline templates
+---

 # Delegating Group Administration

-A Go Administrator can authorize users and roles to be administrators for Pipeline Groups.
+A GoCD Administrator can authorize users and roles to be administrators for Pipeline Groups.
 These group administrators have certain privileges which are explained in the section "Privileges of a Group Administrator".

 ## Steps to assign Group Administrators